strikeslip/research/notae/electronic-musicology.md

 }
 console.log("Steve Reich process started...");

-2. The "SOPHIE" Bubble (FM Synthesis)
+2. The "SOPHIE" Bubble

-Technique: Modulating the frequency of one oscillator with another to create "wet" textures.
+Concept: FM Synthesis / Physical Modeling To get a "wet," elastic sound, we modulate the frequency of a Carrier oscillator using a Modulator oscillator.
+The modGain determines how "metallic" or "stretched" the material sounds.

+Shutterstock
+JavaScript

 const ctx2 = new (window.AudioContext || window.webkitAudioContext)();